Skip to main content

 For a single-location business, one score may be enough to start.
 For a 75-location franchise or PE-backed home services rollup, the score has to break down by market and service line.
 A brand average can hide the branches where buyers are most likely to choose a competitor.

-Read Each AI Search Engine Trusts Different Sources if your team is trying to understand why the same business can perform differently across ChatGPT, Gemini, Perplexity, and Google AI surfaces.
+Read What Sources Do ChatGPT, Gemini, and Perplexity Use for Local Businesses? if your team is trying to understand why the same business can perform differently across ChatGPT, Gemini, Perplexity, and Google AI surfaces.

 First, the business is understandable as a local entity.
 The website, Google Business Profile, citations, and review sites agree on the name, category, service area, phone number, hours, and branch relationship.